Professor-G/pyBIA/docs/source/Catalog Generation.rst

-   kernel_size = 21 # Gaussian filter kernel size used to convolve the data prior to segmentation npixels = 9 # Required number of pixels above the sigma threshold required to detect a source connectivity = 8 # Scheme to determine how pixels are grouped into a detected source, either 4 (touch along edges) or 8 (edges and corners) threshold = 0 # Will plot the closest object within a circular mask of radius 10 (pixels) within the center savefig = True # Whether to save the figure, it False it will show instead savepath = 'segm_example_lens.png' # Path (and/or filename) to save in/as
+   kernel_size = 21 # Gaussian filter kernel size used to convolve the data prior to segmentation npixels = 9 # Required number of pixels above the sigma threshold required to detect a source connectivity = 8 # Scheme to determine how pixels are grouped into a detected source, either 4 (touch along edges) or 8 (edges and corners) threshold = 0 # Will plot the object present within the image center savefig = True # Whether to save the figure, it False it will show instead savepath = 'segm_example_lens.png' # Path (and/or filename) to save in/as